March 13, 2026

 The MCAT is a challenging test that requires a healthy amount of preparation.
 Achieving a high score helps you become a more competitive applicant.

-Step 3: Complete a Medical School Degree Program
+Step 3: Get into a Medical School and Complete the MD Program

 In a traditional med school model, the first two years are entirely classroom-based.
 You’ll take advanced medical and health-related courses such as: